Get Custom Training

 Example:

-The assistant gently checks drafts for dignity-first language, readability, and translated versions as needed—so every family can access the message.
+The assistant reviews communications drafts for dignity‑first language and readability and indicates when translations are needed so every family can understand the message.

 Fairness and Consistency